backand/simple-noterious-app/README.md

 * Copy the 'Anonymous Token' and make sure it matches the value recorded in the .config section of the 'app/Noterious.js' file we worked with in the previous step.

 ## Upload to AWS S3

+Using Backand Actions you can integrate with any REST API service, either by calling directly from the Action using HTTP request or by building your own node.js code and call it.
+In Backand we already created pre-defined server side code that you can use including Upload to AWS S3.

+Upload the files required Angular code to get the binary content of the file and Action to call to upload REST API.

+1. Open the Action tab for the notes object (which can be found under the "Objects" menu in the Backand dashboard.)
+2. Click "+New Action" and enter the following details in the fields provided:
+  1. Name: upload2s3
+  2. Event Trigger: 'On Demand - Execute via REST API'
+  3. Type: Server Side JavaScript Code
+  4. JavaScript Code: Past this code under the `// write your code here` comment, and replace `return {}` command:

+    ```javascript

+    var data =
+		{
+            "key" : "AKIAIJX26SY3COIWV4FQ", // enter your aws key
+            "secret" : "ogun3pSOyw8FtP5i17s2STBPO9jQ8cs+lnpxwg82", // enter your aws secret key

+            // this should be sent in post body
+            "filename" : parameters.filename,
+            "filedata" : parameters.filedata,

+            "region" : "US Standard",
+        	"bucket" : "backand-free-upload"

+		}
+    var response = $http({method:"PUT",url:CONSTS.apiUrl + "/1/file/s3" , data: data, headers: {"Authorization":userProfile.token}});

+	return response;

+    ```

+  5. To upload to tour AWS S3, you need to create an account and replace the "key", "secret" and "bucket".
+In this example you can use Backand free storage.
+  6. Save
+  7. To test it, add new note (under any board) and upload new image.